adrinux/HuMC/README.md

 The new-site task relies on sed, this works fine on Linux but some BSD based sed versions don't allow case insensitive search - AFAIK that includes OSX - so install gnu-sed using your preferred package manager (Brew, Macports etc).

 You'll need Hugo of course.
 You'll need a hugo-extended version to have the PostCSS asset processing in Bunait work.
-I use a script -- you'll find a copy at `extras/hugo-update.sh` -- derived from DKebler's original`hugo-update` script.
-See `extras/hugo-update.sh` for details and links.
+I use a script -- you'll find a copy at `extras/hugo-update.sh` -- derived from David Kebler's original`hugo-update` script.
+See the comments in`extras/hugo-update.sh` for details and links.

 Setup and run the hugo-update script: